Netflix/lemur/docs/administration/index.rst

 Authority Options
 -----------------

 Authorities will each have their own configuration options.
-There are currently just one plugin bundled with Lemur, Verisign/Symantec.
+There is currently just one plugin bundled with Lemur, Verisign/Symantec.
 Additional plugins may define additional options.
 Refer to the plugins own documentation for those plugins.